harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

   Workflow profiles, also known as Lead Time profiles, determine the integrations to track, the start events that trigger lead time tracking (such as ticket creation or commit creation), and the stages that issues follow in your SDLC.

-  You can modify workflow profile stages according to your team's SDLC process and the parts of the SDLC process you want to monitor (such as SCM only or issue management, SCM, and CI/CD).
+  You can modify Workflow profile stages according to your team's SDLC process and the parts of the SDLC process you want to monitor (such as SCM only or issue management, SCM, and CI/CD).
 For more information, go to [Workflow profile](../../sei-profiles/workflow-profile.md).

 6. Select **Next: Place Widget**, place the widget on the Insight, and then select **Save Layout**.